-This course aims at providing the very fundamental training in conducting a Technical Project prior to leaving the University.
+This course aims at providing the very fundamental training in conducting an individual design project prior to leaving the University.

-The essence of Technical Project is for student to re-enforce and consolidate all the learned engineering skill and theory in the school into a real-life practical technical project.
-The aims of the Project are not limited to technical achievement, but also reflected on self-awareness, self-management and probing the limitation of oneself.
+The essence of the project is for student to re-enforce and consolidate all the learned engineering skill and theory in the school into a real-life practical technical project.
+The aims of the project are not limited to technical achievement, but also reflected on self-awareness, self-management and probing the limitation of oneself.

-Depending on each Technical Project offered by teaching staff, students are usually required to conduct the Project Requirement and Design, Implementation and Evaluation, Report and Presentation on the selected project.
+Depending on each project offered by teaching staff, students are usually required to individually carry out the Project Requirement and Design, Implementation and Evaluation, Report and Presentation on the selected project.
 Students are encouraged to explore and lean his/her own direction of the Project over the year during which project supervisor shall provide assistance and aids along each Project phase with the students.